brutalpixie/BookCoach/index.md

 ---
 If you have never written your own book, it's a difficult prospect.

 How do you go from idea to execution, let alone publication?
-From base camp the mountain range seems just brutal.

 ## Coaching helps.
 Here's why.
 The right coach will help you: